 They say that there’s an app for everything on the iPhone, credit card and personal finance apps are no exception.
 I switched over to the iPhone about two years ago and since then I’ve never looked back.
-Besides the spotty AT&T service I love everything about my iPhone and find myself wasting more time then I would like to trying out new apps, but in retrospect it’s definiatly made many things more convenient including managing my finances.
+I love everything about my iPhone and find myself wasting more time then I would like to trying out new apps, but in retrospect it’s definiatly made many things more convenient including managing my finances.

 There are hundreds, if not thousands of personal finance apps so finding the good ones can be difficult, especially with the way that the current apps store is setup.
 Here are some credit card apps that I use and have found to be the best out of the bunch I’ve tested so far.

 This is my favorite app when it comes to checking my credit card balances and managing my finances on my iPhone.
 As you can probably tell by the name, Personal Assistant allows you to add all different types of accounts and keep track of them in one place.
 When I say all different types of accounts, I really mean it – You can add your credit card accounts, bank accounts, even your comcast account to track your current cable bill, and your Netflix account to keep track of your movie queue.

 When using Personal Assistant to track your credit cards you can see current balances as well as your transaction history and credit limit for each account.
 If you’re using an airline card you can also keep track of your frequent flier miles.

 Personal Assistant also allows you to set up alerts which notify you of important changes that occur with specific accounts.
 Although you can’t pay your bills with this app it gives you a great overview of all of your accounts in one place, eliminating the need for a different app to keep track of each one.
 There is a free version of Personal Assistant that is ad supported, however the paid version which is $6.99 gives you more detailed account info and is ad free.

 Editor’s Note: Since this article as published, Personal Assistant was purchased by Intuit, the makers of Mint.com.